LesnyRumcajs/lesnyrumcajs.github.io/_posts/2025-10-27-trekking-in-himalayas.md

 - Altitude sickness - as mentioned below, be aware of the symptoms of altitude sickness and take necessary precautions.
 Apparently, garlic soup helps!
 - Sunburn - the sun's rays are stronger at higher altitudes, so make sure to apply sunscreen regularly and wear a hat and sunglasses.
 A LOT OF SUNSCREEN, especially on the nose. (that's the part I figured out the hard way)
 - Cold - temperatures can drop significantly at night, especially at higher elevations.
 Bring warm, comfortable clothing and a decent down sleeping bag.
 My guide also suggested wearing a woolen hat to bed to keep warm (the head sometimes slips out of the sleeping bag).

-### The bad

-Unfortunately, I did not receive a refund for the cancelled Cho La pass portion of the trek.
-The agency said the guesthouses had already been booked and paid for, so they couldn't refund me.
-I understand their point, but it would have been nice to receive at least a partial refund for the unused portion of the trek.
-I also had to pay for the helicopter ride back to Lukla out of my own pocket, which was quite expensive (around $950).

 ### Necessary preparations